TStalnaker44/boms_away_study/README.md

 There are two sub-folders that contain exclusively CSV files:
 - `multi_select`: contains a CSV for each multiple select question
 - `ranked`: contains a CSV for each rank by preference question

-### JSON Converters
-Files responsible for the conversion of JSON information into the necessary CSV.
-Differences across surveys create a need (at least until more refactoring is possible) to have multiple classes inherit from a common abstract class, where a majority of the logic is held.
-Here is the overall structure:
-- Folders for each survey
-- `__init__.py`: handles import logic
-- `abstract_converter.py`: abstract class that contains logic shared by all json to csv converters

-This is the structure for a survey folder:
-- `__init__.py`: handles import logic
-- `config.py`: stores configurations for the conversion
-- `*_converter.py`: the instantiation of the abstract class with logic specific to the particular survey

 ### Response Coding Files
 Files used for the analysis of response coding are found in the `response_coding` folder.
 These files include: